AileronControlPlane

 | `tool` | No | Runs a declared environment tool as a deterministic subprocess inside the single booted plan container.
 Its `command` is an argv array run with no shell interpretation.
 Its optional `mount` and `collect` are the file-I/O boundary, and its optional `trustContract` declares the step's network reach. |

 The `kind` enum is closed.
 By construction no kind other than `llm-seam` can reach an LLM, so the no-LLM guarantee is structurally checkable.
-The `kind: llm-seam` value is the first-class mark the freeze and lint step ([#1509](https://github.com/ALRubinger/aileron/issues/1509)) checks, and the runtime ([#1511](https://github.com/ALRubinger/aileron/issues/1511)) enforces that only that one seam reaches an LLM.
+The `kind: llm-seam` value is the first-class mark the freeze and lint step ([#1509](https://github.com/ALRubinger/aileron/issues/1509)) checks, and the runtime ([#1511](https://github.com/ALRubinger/aileron/issues/1511)) enforces that only a marked seam reaches an LLM.
+A plan may declare one or more seams ([#2100](https://github.com/ALRubinger/aileron/issues/2100)); each suspends the run for its LLM output on the suspend/resume path.
 A `transform` and a `tool` step are the structural guarantee that intermediate logic stays deterministic.

 A step reads its data through bindings.
 A binding is a reference, never a value.
 An `action-call` step binds its `args`; a `transform`, a `tool`, and an `llm-seam` step bind their `bindings`.
 A binding takes one of two forms. `inputs.<name>` references a declared input resolved once at the launch boundary ([#1523](https://github.com/ALRubinger/aileron/issues/1523)). `steps.<stepId>.<outputName>` references a named output of a prior step.
 The references make the wiring a graph.